hanfia-sattar/python_class/README.md

 - then press ctrl + F5
 - the result  will be there
 ## Jupyter Notebook
-create file on jupyter Notebook type  ->  type ->  print("Hello World")
+create new python3(ipykernal) on jupyter Notebook type  ->  print("Hello World") then click Run button
 ## Google Colab
+create new notebook
+type  ->  print("Hello World") then click Run button